apacheignite/documentation/data-grid/page-memory.md

 [/block]
 ## B+ Tree and Index Page

-SQL indexes defined and used in an application are arranged and maintained in the form of a B+ tree data structure.
+SQL indexes defined and used in an application are arranged and maintained in the form of a **B+ tree data structure**.
 For every unique index that is declared in an SQL schema, Apache Ignite instantiates and manages a dedicated B+ tree instance.
 [block:callout]
 {
   "type": "success",